Fun Human Body Science Board Games for Kids and the Family

 Cytosis Cell Biology Science Board Game

-This science board game happens inside a human cell.
-Each player takes control of the various tasks that happen in a real cell, like making ATP, creating molecules, and using RNA to build protein.
+This science board game takes place inside a human cell.
+Each player controls scientific cell actions, like making ATP, creating molecules, and using RNA to build protein.
 The player with the most “health points” wins the game, but everyone wins because they are learning biology through play.

 • Number of players: 2 to 5